GoodFellas-ai/monte-carlo-risk-simulator/README.md

  # 🎲📄 Monte Carlo Risk Simulator

 A probabilistic data science application that models future portfolio outcomes under uncertainty using Monte Carlo simulation techniques.
+It’s a Monte Carlo simulation engine for portfolio growth under stochastic returns.
+I simulate thousands of paths using normally distributed returns, aggregate the outcome distribution, and extract risk metrics like expected return, confidence intervals, and probability of upside scenarios.
+The key idea is shifting from point forecasting to distributional thinking under uncertainty.

 ---